RuneTheander/RuneTheander/README.md

-- 👋 Hi, I’m @RuneTheander
+- 👋 Hi, I’m @RuneTheander Working with GIS in The Danish Agency for Data Supply and Infrastructure
-- 👀 I’m interested in geography, coastal engineering, surfing & olympic weightlifting
+- 👀 I’m interested in GIS, coastal engineering, surfing & olympic weightlifting
 - 📫 How to reach me Runetheander@gmail.com

 <!---